Let's build a future of healthy eating

 You can help us improve access to nutritious food for all Americans.

-It is estimated that about 1 in 10 households in the US experienced food insecurity in 2020.* Although food insecurity is not a new problem, the COVID-19 pandemic increased awareness of the problem and its disproportionate impact on historically disenfranchised communities.
+It's estimated that about 1 in 10 households in the U.S. experienced food insecurity in 2020.* The COVID-19 pandemic increased awareness of the problem and its disproportionate impact on under-resourced communities.

 The AHA believes in the right to healthy food for all people to live their best lives.
-That’s why we’re working to improve both nutrition and food security for everyone, everywhere in America.
 Nutrition security is our priority.

 * Household Food Security in the United States in 2020.
 U.S. Department of Agriculture, Economic Research Service.

 When people struggle with making their food dollar stretch further, they may have to sacrifice quality or variety or even skip meals to make ends meet.

 The results can be devastating, with increased risk of:

 - Obesity, heart disease, diabetes and some types of cancer